 The Judgment of Possession explains who gets what when the succession process ends.
 Therefore, the Judgment of Possession must include all of the decedent’s property and identify which heir inherits that property or a percentage of that property.

 Don’t Take Chances: Let Our Succession Lawyers Help You

-Every year, our New Orleans succession and probate lawyers help hundreds of Louisiana families with succession issues.
+Every year, our Louisiana succession and probate lawyers help hundreds of Louisiana families with succession issues.
 Let us use this experience on your behalf.
 We know how to anticipate potential problems and questions from the court.
 We will make sure that all of the right pleadings are filed and all of your rights are protected.
-Call us, or start a live chat with us at any time to learn more.
+Call us, or fill out the contact form on this page to have someone from our team conatct you